LeafCybersecurityTraining/Leaf-Cybersecurity-Training/README.md

 4.	mail.blue.cyber
 5.	ws1.range1.cyber

-After loading the machines you have to start them in the same order.
+After loading the machines, you have to start them in the same order.